Team Unbothered & The Great Pumpkin Spice Debate

 CE: And sophistication!

-IK: …it’s not about the flavor itself, but the feeling and the rituals that you associate it with every year.
-Y’all just like being cozy, and you’re conflating the two sentiments.
+IK: …it’s not about the flavour itself, but the feeling and the rituals that you associate it with every year.
+Y’all just like being cosy, and you’re conflating the two sentiments.
 I can make peace with that.